Skip to content

 Where They Diverge

-Zachman's grid is static — it classifies artifacts by content and audience but says nothing about when they're created, how long they live, or how they're used.
+Zachman has a Timing column (When), but it does not model artifact lifecycle, creation sequence, governance cadence, or EA practice process.
+The grid classifies artifacts by content and audience but says nothing about when they're created, how long they live, or how they're used.
 EA on a Page adds:

 • Lifecycle: permanent (Considerations, Standards) vs long-lived (Visions, Landscapes) vs short-lived (Outlines, Designs)